2016 Minerva Hoyt California Desert Conservation Award

-Joshua Tree National Park Association is pleased to announce a call for nominations for the 2012 Minerva Hoyt California Desert Conservation Award.
-To download the application guideleines and application form, click here.
-Nominations must be received by January 13, 2013.
-The winner will be announced in mid-February, 2013.
+Joshua Tree National Park Association is pleased to announce a call for nominations for the 2016 Minerva Hoyt California Desert Conservation Award.
+To download the application guidelines and application form, click 2016 nomination form Nominations must be received by January 9, 2017.
+The winner will be announced in mid-February, 2017.

 About the Award

 In 1930, Minerva Hamilton Hoyt created the International Deserts Conservation League to promote the conservation of desert lands worldwide.
 Her tireless efforts led directly to the establishment of Joshua Tree National Monument in 1936.
 She was perhaps the first great desert conservationist.
 The Minerva Hoyt California Desert Conservation Award recognizes annually individuals or organizations that have worked to further Mrs. Hoyt’s legacy by making notable achievements in the areas of leadership, protection, preservation, research, education, and stewardship of California’s desert lands.
 The award seeks to recognize an individual or persons whose efforts lead to a significant and lasting contribution on behalf of the deserts of California.

 Any person or group is eligible to receive the award except for Joshua Tree National Park Association (JTNPA) board of directors or staff and members of their immediate families.
 Non-residents of California are eligible but nominations must be for conservation accomplishments in the California deserts.
 Candidates must be at least 18 years old.

 Nominees will have made a notable achievement on behalf of the deserts of California in one or more of the following areas:

 - Provided leadership resulting in laws, regulations, public policies, or other practices that promote improved stewardship of California desert lands and resources